juj/emgc/README.md

 When the mark phase is complete, each fenced thread will resume code execution from where they left off inside their fenced scope, and the *sweep phase* will be completed on the background in a single dedicated sweep worker thread.

+Fenced mode is always enabled when building with `-sWASM_WORKERS` or `-pthread`.
+You can also manually activate fenced mode by building with `-DEMGC_FENCED`.

 # 🧪 Running Tests

 Execute `python test.py` to run the test suite.